MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ne-storport-scsi_adapter_control_type.md

 ### -field MakeAdapterControlTypeSizeOfUlong

-Makes this enum the size of a ULONG.
+Makes this enumeration the size of a ULONG.

 ## -remarks